hiredmaybe67/SWE-Internships-summer-2027/info/README.md

 - Capital One [Recruiter Q&A](https://capitalone.eightfold.ai/events/candidate?plannedEventId=1WAyZA0W&domain=capitalone.com)

 #### 🚀 Passing the Interview
+Superday!
+3 interviews back to back.
 One unique thing they do is a case interview, but they hold virtual sessions to [ace it]().

 # Citadel💵